naikok/prueba/README.md

 # prueba

+In order to execute the project, clone the repository and after that make a composer install in the main project's folder in order to install the required dependencies.

 In order to run tests coverage:

 1) Go to root project folder and run all tests, in this case we have just tested the terminal which is the main command line